Make Your Next Trip Extraordinary

 Cherri Briggs, Explore, Inc.

 Cherri—who splits her time between homes in Zambia and Colorado—has spent the past 25 years combing the African continent to create unique travel experiences: canoeing the Zambezi; galloping on horseback with zebra and giraffe across the Okavango Delta; scuba diving off Mozambique; and exploring the remote corners of Ethiopia, Gabon, Madagascar, Cameroon, and the Congo Basin.
-She and her trusted deputy, Katie McDonough, ensure that clients—both private travelers and groups—enjoy excellent value and a smart selection of lodges and camps in Southern and East Africa.
+She ensures that clients—both private travelers and groups—enjoy excellent value and a smart selection of lodges and camps in Southern and East Africa.
 Cherri serves on the boards of several African conservation organizations, and she selects lodges that support local communities and invest in conservation.

 Read Cherri’s Insider’s Guides to Namibia Adventures, Zimbabwe, Zambiaand Madagascar.
 Check Wendy’s pricing tip.